loonwerks/CASE/TA5/tool-assessment-4/bit-codec/producer-filter-consumer/readme.md

 Bit-Codec is not currently integrated with HAMR Codegen so the developers needs to create the bit-codec spec by hand and then call the bit-codec generator (e.g. [aadl/bin/bcgen.sh](aadl/bin/bcgen.sh)).
 This will generate structured data types, encoders and decoders  (e.g. [hamr/slang/src/main/data/pfc/PFC/MissionBitCodec.scala](hamr/slang/src/main/data/pfc/PFC/MissionBitCodec.scala))

-The transpiler only includes Slang artifacts that are reachable from its apps option (e.g. [here](hamr/slang/bin/transpile.sh#L24)) so the developer also needs expliclity call the decoders/encoders/etc so that they are available at the C level (e.g. [hamr/slang/src/main/component/pfc/TranspilerToucher.scala](hamr/slang/src/main/component/pfc/TranspilerToucher.scala))
+The transpiler only includes Slang artifacts that are reachable from its apps option (e.g. [here](hamr/slang/bin/transpile.sh#L24)) so the developer also needs to expliclity call the decoders/encoders/etc so that they are available at the C level (e.g. [hamr/slang/src/main/component/pfc/TranspilerToucher.scala](hamr/slang/src/main/component/pfc/TranspilerToucher.scala))

 An example workflow:
 ```